zer0cache/matic-docs/docs/integrate/ethereum-matic.md

 Token_Decimals-> "18"<br/><br/>
 Requesting you to Map these tokens to Polygon Testnet Version.<br/>

-We will deploy a Child Contract for you on Polygon which can be flexible based on the requirements and Mapped to your tokens Ethereum ↔ Polygon.(Deployement on Polygon requires it native token Polygon, which can be deposit from Ethereum to Polygon or can be bought at Secondary Market Place.)
+We will deploy a Child Contract for you on Polygon which can be flexible based on the requirements and mapped to your tokens Ethereum ↔ Polygon.(Deployment on Polygon requires it native token Polygon, which can be deposited from Ethereum to Polygon or can be bought at Secondary Market Place.)

 3. User can mint the Xtokens and Transfer on Ethereum.
 For example let's say 100XToken are mint and then transfer to other another account.